 When most people think about video production, they think about the big sets, the sense of community, the creative energy, and the excitement.
 While these things are certainly awesome, we have found that this is not where the production succeeds or fails.
 There is something more, something a little less glamorous that really determines the final quality- and it happens long before you pick up a camera.

 What I’m talking about (of course) is paper.
-In the craft of filmmaking we have found that paper (or pixels) are the cheapest things you have.
+In the craft of filmmaking, we have found that paper (or pixels) is the cheapest thing you have.
 “Fix it in Post” may be a clever phrase, but it’s a horrible strategy and can turn into a real nightmare.
 Paper on the other hand, when used correctly, can save you days of time and help you create infinitely better final results.
 So how do we use paper correctly?
-Here’s the White Knuckle guide.
+Here’s the WK guide.

 1. Script: Write with intelligence.

 Everyone knows you need an interesting concept and solid story, but most beginners write far above their budget and skill level.
 As you write think about the following:

 A. How many locations? company moves take time and money.
 If you have 40 locations are you really ever going to get your film finished.

 B. Are these real locations you can practically get to?
 If you live in a small OK farm-town should your script really include a NY city street?
 Can you realistically fake it and make it look good?